 Reader 2 - Tips on Turning a Visiting Associate Offer into a Full-Time Offer

 This is a very special moment for me as I have dreamt about sending this e-mail since the day, I discovered your website over a year ago.
 I really wanted to have a success story of my own to share with you and the caseinterview.com community.
 Well today is the day!

-Although my recruitment process was more complicated than it usually is, this week I received a full time offer from BCG following a three month Visiting Associate (VA) role.
-I actually applied for the full time Associate position and had the usual 6 interviews (not just 4 as is the case with VAs) but because of my office's ways of recruiting I was only offered the Visiting Associate position at first, but then demonstrated my skills and got the full time offer!
-These were my only six case interviews ever so I feel that I did well enough 😉
+Although my recruitment process was more complicated than most, this week I received a full time offer from BCG following a three month Visiting Associate (VA) role.
+I actually applied for the full time Associate position and had the usual 6 interviews (not just 4 as is the case with VAs) but because of my office's ways of recruiting I was only offered the Visiting Associate position at first, but then demonstrated my skills and got the full-time offer!

-Comparing LOMS to other materials I used (the usual - Case in Point, Wet Feet), I must say that it was much more practical and gave a sense of how the interviews really look.
-Actually, which is not surprising, it also helped me on the job during my Visiting Associateship as I really had to use structured thinking and be very MECE in my analyses.
+Comparing LOMS to other materials I used I must say that it was much more practical and gave a sense of how the interviews really look.

 Now, moving on to the case interview process at BCG and how it compares to practice cases in LOMS.
 I think that LOMS is a very good proxy for real cases in the office where I interviewed.
 I will only focus on differences here, and so the largest difference is the amount of independence required of you.